 Hundreds of species of nonsporulating anaerobes are part of the normal flora of the skin, mouth, GI tract, and vagina.
 If this commensal relationship is disrupted (eg, by surgery, other trauma, poor blood supply, or tissue necrosis), a few of these species can cause infections with high morbidity and mortality.
 After becoming established in a primary site, organisms can spread hematogenously to distant sites.
 Because aerobic and anaerobic bacteria are frequently present in the same infected site, appropriate procedures for isolation and culture are necessary to keep from overlooking the anaerobes.
 Anaerobes can be the main cause of infection in the pleural spaces and lungs; in intra-abdominal, gynecologic, CNS, upper respiratory tract, and cutaneous diseases; and in bacteremia.

 The principal anaerobic gram-positive cocci that cause disease are peptococci and peptostreptococci, which are part of the normal flora of the mouth, upper respiratory tract, and large intestine.
 The principal anaerobic gram-negative bacilli include Bacteroides fragilis, Prevotella melaninogenica, and Fusobacterium sp.
-The B. fragilis group is part of the normal bowel flora and includes the anaerobic pathogens most frequently isolated from intra-abdominal infections.
-Organisms in the Prevotella group and Fusobacterium sp are part of the normal oral flora.
+The B. fragilis group is part of the normal bowel flora and includes the anaerobic pathogens most frequently isolated from intra-abdominal and pelvic infections.
+Organisms in the Prevotella group and Fusobacterium sp are part of the normal oral and large-bowel flora.